 Models of differentiated ART delivery can be divided into four categories: health care worker-managed group models; client-managed group models; facility-based individual models; and out-of-facility individual models.
 In all of these models, clients continue to have clinical consultations as part of their package of care.
 These models are flexible to accommodate clients who may want or require up referral to the standard of care.
 Examples from the field of these four types of models can be found here.

-Most importantly, differentiated care can improve the quality of care and access to treatment for PLHIV.
+Most importantly, differentiated service delivery can improve the quality of care and access to treatment for PLHIV.
 It can better reach underserved populations and address issues surrounding stigma and discrimination that many PLHIV face when accessing HIV services.

 Supporting clients to initiate ART is critical, but it is not enough – retention in care and adherence to effective treatments is required to achieve viral suppression.
 Data from sites where differentiated ART delivery has been adopted highlight that such interventions can be part of improving retention and adherence and achieving the second and third “90” outlined in the UNAIDS global targets.